jedisct1/webassembly-benchmarks/2021-Q1/README.md

 The `singlepass` compiler is not included in this binary.
 ```

 The binary was installed via the `curl` command indicated on the project's home page.
 Sorry Wasmer, but I have to give up at that point.
+So, only the `cranelift` backend could be tested.

 ![webassembly benchmark results on ARM](aarch64.png)

 On this platform, with benchmarks not having platform-specific optimizations, `wasmtime` runs the test suite at ~54% the speed of native code.
 Not bad at all!

 Node is a little bit behind, running at around 49% the speed of native code.

+Even with the same backend, `wasmer` is behind `wasmtime` on `aarch64`. `wasmtime` really got some nice performence improvements recently.

 Of course, `wasm3` runs fine on `aarch64`, but at about 3% of native speed.